 For smaller datasets, an online form is provided, giving you the ability to compare up to 400 domains at a time.

 With tracking and investigative tools, Domainers are well served by many of the same features that make Majestic an impressive link-centred SEO tool.
 Majestic automatically track a number of data points at domain level to help better inform your domain purchasing decisions.
 The backlink history checker tracks backlink counts and referring domain counts.
-The PRO account gives access to over five years of crawl data – providing insight into historic backlink building patterns.
+The PRO account gives access to over fifteen years of crawl data – providing insight into historic backlink building patterns.

 Majestic track more than just backlink counts: the Flow Metric History tool reports on Trust Flow and Citation Flow.
 While some metric variation is a natural artefact of web scale data processing, the tool highlights matters worthy of investigation.